plotly/plotly.py/migration-guide.md

 # Migration to Version 3
 There are many new and great features in Plotly 3.0 including deeper Jupyter integration, deeper figure validation, improved performance, and more.
 This guide contains the a summary of the breaking changes that you need to be aware of when migrating code from version 2 to version 3.

+For a high level overview, read our [announcement post](https://medium.com/@plotlygraphs/introducing-plotly-py-3-0-0-7bb1333f69c6).

 ## Simple FigureWidget Example
 We now have seamless integration with the Jupyter widget ecosystem.
 We've introduced a new graph object called `go.FigureWidget` that acts like a regular plotly `go.Figure` that can be directly displayed in the notebook.